Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 The overdone bloom effect that was found in Atramentum Luminis 1.x and 2.x was due to it being calculated using a wrong formula (in some way, it's a bug that's been fixed in 3.0).

-Yet, if you liked it, it's still available, and can be configured by adding the constant with ID `0xA5EDBE5C`.
+Yet, if you liked it, it's still available, and can be configured by adding the constant with ID `0xA5EDBE5C` *(in 733+: Legacy Bloom)*.

 - The first value is the global bloom multiplier in well-lit environments ;
 - The second value is the global bloom multiplier in dark environments.